 - Social behaviour, how they play and communicate

 - Measuring out the species using a giant 30-metre measuring tape

 - Questions and answers

-School and youth talks can be followed up by a land watch session.
-This is a superb way of getting children excited about the outside world and actively involved in data collection and observation techniques.
+School and youth talks can be followed up by a land-watch session at a safe coastal location near to your base.
+This is an exciting way of getting children excited about the outside world and actively involved in data collection and observation techniques.

 - Filling in junior survey forms.
 Recording sightings of marine mammals and birds.

 - Use binoculars to look out

 - Learn about the signs that marine mammals may be in the area

 For school trips to run, a minimum of 1 adult per 4 children is required.
 Please note that due to health and safety there is a maximum group size of 25 children.
 Binoculars, clipboards, pens and forms are provided.
 Risk assessment will be provided in advance.
 You will need your own high vis jackets.